Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 - <span class="badge bg-warning">Warning</span> Form text examples have been modified to add some precisions about accessibility.
 Please apply this modification in your websites if needed.

-### Docs

-- Examples are now displayed with the appropriate light or dark color mode as dictated by the setting in our docs.
-Each example has an individual color mode picker.

 ## v5.3.0

 <hr class="mb-4">